Direct democracy: Overview

-A citizen-initiated referendum (also called an initiative) empowers members of the general public to propose, by petition, specific statutory measures or constitutional reforms to the government and, as with other referendums, the vote may be binding or simply advisory.
+A citizen-initiated referendum, also called an initiative, empowers members of the general public to propose, by petition, specific statutory measures or constitutional reforms to the government and, as with other referendums, the vote may be binding or simply advisory.
 Initiatives may be direct or indirect: with the direct initiative, a successful proposition is placed directly on the ballot to be subject to vote (as exemplified by California's system).
 With an indirect initiative, a successful proposition is first presented to the legislature for their consideration; however, if no acceptable action is taken after a designated period of time, the proposition moves to direct popular vote.
-Constitutional amendments in Switzerland, Liechtenstein or Uruguay go through such a form of indirect initiative.
+Constitutional amendments in Switzerland, Liechtenstein or Uruguay goes through such a form of indirect initiative.

 A deliberative referendum is a referendum that increases public deliberation through purposeful institutional design.
 Power of recall gives the public the power to remove elected officials from office before the end of their designated standard term of office.

+Referendums without quorums correspond to majority rule while referendums and popular initiatives with additional quorums correspond to consensus democracy.

+Popular assemblies are another form of direct democracy, consisting of an assembly open to everyone within a local area or entity.
+Their roles and functioning have varied throughout time.
+Athenian democracy featured one such assembly as its highest decision-making body.
+A few places have long traditions of making decisions through an open assembly, such as the Landsgemeinden of Switzerland and town meetings of New England.
+They have arisen in times of revolutionary turmoil as well as more recent initiatives such as participatory budgeting.
+They are not generally seen as viable above a local level, as it is impossible to gather all the citizens of a modern state into an assembly.

+While local governments often hold consultative meetings in modern times, they do not typically have binding power.
+Graham Smith argues: